-The final measurement is divided by 10 and then rounded to a whole number.
-Numbers on the right of the road are even; those on the left are odd.
-For example, a property with an entranceway 935 metres from the commencement of the road would be numbered 93 if on the left side of the road and 94 if on the right.
+For example, a property with an entrance way 935 metres from the commencement of the road would be numbered 93 if on the left side of the road and 94 if on the right.

-If the property is accessed off a state highway, the number is still allocated from the commencement of the road.
+If the property is accessed off a state highway, the number is still calculated from the beginning of the road.